ICGC-TCGA-PanCancer/PCAWG-Docker-Test/README.md

 ## Preparation

-To use GNOS put your token key in `etc/keyfile.txt` since that is where my scripts will try to find it
+To use GNOS put your token key in `etc/keyfile.txt` since that is where my scripts will try to find it.
+For the ICGC download client put your token into the ```icgc-storage-client-1.0.19/conf/application.properties``` file

 ### Download the DKFZ resources